 The Commission harvests fish from July to October for tissue analysis to determine pollutant levels in commonly consumed Ohio River fish.
-Tissue contaminants analyzed include polychlorinated biphenyls (PCBs), chlordane, mercury, cadmium, lead, and certain pesticides.
+Tissue contaminants analyzed include polychlorinated biphenyls (PCBs), mercury, cadmium, lead, selenium, PFAS (since 2021), and certain pesticides.
 Within the past several years, mercury contamination has come to the forefront of the fish consumption arena.
 In 2009, ORSANCO expanded the fish tissue program to include methylmercury analyses, primarily focusing on large, hybrid striped bass that would be most likely to contain higher concentrations than most other species.
-Results indicated that these fish were exceeding methylmercury concentrations in 40 percent of samples.
-In 2010, the mercury program began to routinely collect methylmercury and was expanded to include not only large hybrid striped bass, but channel catfish, freshwater drum, and other species.
+Results indicated that these fish were exceeding methylmercury consumption advisory concentrations in 40 percent of samples.
+In 2010, the fish tissue program incorporated routine methylmercury analysis and was expanded to include not only large hybrid striped bass, but channel catfish, freshwater drum, and other species.
 Pollutant contamination in fish tissue is based on samples composed of generally three fillets from a single species.
 States also use tissue data collected by the Commission to develop and issue appropriate fish consumption advisories.

 ORSANCO collaborated with the six main stem states in an effort to develop a uniform fish consumption advisory protocol in order to better advise the public on safe consumption of Ohio River fish.
 Working with state and USEPA representatives, the Commission developed the Ohio River Fish Consumption Advisory Protocol (ORFCAP).
 Thresholds have been agreed upon by a panel that will allow for standardization in consumption advisories across Ohio River basin states.
 Within the ORFCAP, the river is divided into four reporting units and identifies two primary contaminants of concern, PCBs and mercury.
 Fish consumption advisories are specifically designed to protect sensitive populations using five advisory groupings for PCBs and four for mercury.
-ORSANCO also developed a website to serve as an electronic reference source for residents of the Ohio River basin.
-The site provides an explanation of fish consumption advisories, outlines various Ohio River contaminants, explains how to follow the advisory, and offers an interactive map with an option to click on a particular river area to view consumption advice.
-Please visit the consumption advisory website at the following address: www.orsanco.org/fca.
+ORSANCO includes links to state-specific consumption advisories on our website to serve as an electronic reference source for residents of the Ohio River basin.
+Explanations of fish consumption advisories and information regarding various Ohio River contaminants are available at www.orsanco.org/fish-consumption-advisories-fcas.